kyleboas/tacticsjournal.com/_posts/2024/04/2024-04-05-chelseas-cliques.md

 The first group of players avoid passing to the second group of players.
 It's like watching a training game where you have to complete a certain number of passes before passing to the second group.
 But the second group will work with the first group.

-Then there's in-between players like Caicedo, Madueke, Colwill, Thiago Silva, and Badiashille who will pass to everyone.
+Then there's in-between players like Caicedo, Madueke, Gilchrist, Chalobah, Colwill, Thiago Silva, and Badiashille who will pass to everyone.

 [Raheem Sterling used to belong to that first group](https://tacticsjournal.com/2023/08/14/chelsea-hesitate-to-play-nicolas-jackson-in/) but he has been better lately at spreading the love.